 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-Google has released Chrome 10.0.648.205 for Windows, Mac, Linux, and Chrome Frame to address multiple vulnerabilities including the Adobe Flash vulnerability described in Adobe Security Advisory APSA11-02.
-Exploitation of these vulnerabilities may allow an attacker to execute arbitrary code.
+Google released Chrome 11.0.696.68 for Windows, Mac, Linux, and Chrome Frame to address multiple vulnerabilities.
+These vulnerabilities may allow an attacker to execute arbitrary code.

-Microsoft has released updates to address vulnerabilities in Microsoft Windows, Internet Explorer, Office, Server Software, and Developer Tools as part of the Microsoft Security Bulletin Summary for April 2011.
-These vulnerabilities may allow an attacker to execute arbitrary code or operate with elevated privileges.
+Microsoft has released updates to address vulnerabilities in Microsoft Windows and Microsoft Office as part of the Microsoft Security Bulletin Summary for May 2011.
+These vulnerabilities may allow an attacker to execute arbitrary code.

-US-CERT encourages users and administrators to review the bulletin and follow best-practices security policies to determine which updates should be applied.
+US-CERT encourages users and administrators to review the bulletin and follow best-practice security policies to determine which updates should be applied.